 Want to buy this book, you can pay for it through my Square account.
 Cost with shipping, taxes, autograph is $30.
 When you order it through Square, the online order form will ask for your mailing address.

-Co-written with HistoryLink historian Jennifer Ott, our book will highlight how Seattle’s civic leaders doggedly pursued construction of the ship canal over several decades despite numerous setbacks and competition from other canal schemes.
-The book will explore how the waterway was rearranged, the canal’s wide-ranging environmental impacts, who has worked and played on the canal, and how it has shaped the local economy and communities.
-Filled with maps and historic photographs, Waterway will offer a new way to see and understand one of the more importance changes to Seattle economic, ecologic, and social landscape.
+Co-written with HistoryLink historian Jennifer Ott, our book highlights how Seattle’s civic leaders doggedly pursued construction of the ship canal over several decades despite numerous setbacks and competition from other canal schemes.
+The book explores how the waterway was rearranged, the canal’s wide-ranging environmental impacts, who has worked and played on the canal, and how it has shaped the local economy and communities.
+Filled with maps and historic photographs, Waterway offers a new way to see and understand one of the more importance changes to Seattle economic, ecologic, and social landscape.

 Keep an eye on HistoryLink.org for new essays about the ship canal.